chef-boneyard/knife-opc/README.md

 ## OPC Permissions

 Using this plugin requires giving your user additional permissions on objects within your Private Chef installation.
-You can use the following function in OrgMapper to give your user the permissions necessary to use this plugin:

-[To Write]

 # Subcommands